Key Takeaways

 Hemolysis causes many: hereditary (like hereditary spherocytosis, G6PD deficiency), autoimmune (autoimmune hemolytic anemia), mechanical (like valvular heart disease, vasculitis), infectious (like malaria).

 Treatment needs addressing specific cause.
-Autoimmune hemolytic anemia needs steroids or immunosuppressants, hereditary hemolytic anemia might need splenectomy.
+According to Blood journal, autoimmune hemolytic anemia needs steroids or immunosuppressants, hereditary hemolytic anemia might need splenectomy.

 When to Worry

 Anemia needs attention, but most anemia is benign, treatable.
-Truly concerning situations:
+According to American Journal of Hematology, truly concerning situations:

 Anemia severe (hemoglobin <70 g/L) might need transfusion, needs immediate medical attention.